 Xerox vs. Canon: Which Printer Brand Is Best for Me?

-Many brands make up the printer industry, but Xerox and Canon stand as two of the most recognizable by consumers.
+Many brands make up the printer industry, but Xerox and Canon are two of the most recognizable ones by consumers.

 So, what are the differences between the two?
 What are the similarities?
 Who offers the better price?

-As a print vendor that partners with Xerox, it is our job to know not only the brand of products we sell but also the products that they compete with.
+As a print vendor partnered with Xerox, it is our duty to be knowledgeable about the brand of products we sell and the products they compete with.

-With that being said, let’s get into the comparison, starting with a brief overview of each company before diving into the main similarities between the two brands.
+Let’s compare the two brands, starting with a brief overview of each company before exploring the main similarities and differences between them.

 Need a printer/copier?
 Download your free copy of the Complete Guide to Purchasing or Leasing a Printer for Your Business to make sure you get the right machine in place the first time.